-IceWritePad( ice\conn, bytes, \data);
+IceWritePad( ice_conn, bytes, data);

+ice_conn A valid ICE co onnection ob ject.

+bytes The number of bytes to write.

-data The number of pad bytes to write.
+data The number of f pad bytes t o write.

 Reading ICE Messages

 The ICE library maintains an input buffer used for reading messages.
 If the ICE library chooses to perform nonblocking reads (this is implementation-dependent), then for every read operation that it makes, zero or more complete messages may be read into the input buffer.
 As a result, for all of the macros described in this section that read messages, an actual read operation will occur on the connection only if the data is not already present in the input buffer.